How to Increase WordPress Max Upload File Size Limit

 Note: There is a relationship between upload_max_filesize and post_max_size.
 In many cases, post_max_size is set at a higher value than the upload_max_filesize.
 Here’s an example – if you have several files of 5MB, and the upload_max_filesize is set to 20MB, post_max_size cannot contain not more than 4 files.

-Confirm the Default WordPress File Upload Size Limit
+Confirm the Default WordPress Max Upload File Size Limit

 The default file upload size limit can be found by navigating to Media >> Add New.